AsithaLKonara/Asitha-L-Konara-Portfolio/README.md

 ## Deployment

 - Ensure the `DATABASE_URL`, `JWT_SECRET`, `ADMIN_EMAIL`, and `ADMIN_PASSWORD` environment variables are configured in your hosting provider.
 Add `SLACK_WEBHOOK_URL` if you want contact submissions forwarded to Slack.
+- Set `VERCEL_ACCESS_TOKEN` and project identifiers if you want the admin dashboard to display the latest Vercel deployment status.
 - Run `npm run build` to produce an optimized bundle before deployment.
 - For serverless platforms (e.g., Vercel), deploy with the default Next.js adapter; the API route runs in the Node.js runtime.